IKOR-GmbH/sip-framework/docs/test-kit.md

 ### Important development note!
-To be able to fully utilize the Test Kit and write test case definitions properly, all the endpoints written with Camel code need to have a defined ID which will be referenced in the endpoint parameter of the test case.
+To be able to fully utilize the Test Kit and write test case definitions properly, all the endpoints written with Camel code need to have a defined ID which will be referenced in the endpointId parameter of the test case.

 **How to initialize `endpointId` for input endpoints in Camel code?**